What is Rotary

 Slightly further afield we have helped to assist with fundraising days for Helen & Douglas House, deliver food to Oxford Gatehouse for the homeless and have donated to organisations such as Maggie's Centre, See-Saw, Wheelpower, the Children's Air Ambulance and Yellow Submarine.

-Internationally, we have donated to Rotary's major fund raising project to help rid the world of Polio, bought Shelterboxes for disaster relief, and funded the provision of water and sanitation to schools in the Kilifi area of Kenya, improving the conditions for over 3,000 children.
+Internationally, we have donated to Rotary's major fund raising project to help rid the world of Polio, bought Shelterboxes for disaster relief, and helped fund the provision of water and sanitation to schools in the Kilifi area of Kenya, improving the conditions for over 3,000 children, working with the Rotary Club of Kilifi.

 We raise our funds in a number of ways including our annual Race Night, our Santa's Sleigh, Barn Dance, Film night and joint events with the Bartholomew Players.